grafana/sigma-rule-deployment/README.md

 - [SQLite](https://github.com/SigmaHQ/pySigma-backend-sqlite) and the [SQLite data source](https://grafana.com/grafana/plugins/frser-sqlite-datasource/)
 - [SurrealQL](https://github.com/SigmaHQ/pySigma-backend-surrealql) and the [SurrealDB data source](https://grafana.com/grafana/plugins/grafana-surrealdb-datasource/)

-When using a data source other than Loki and Elasticsearch, you may need to provide a bespoke `query_model` in the conversion configuration to ensure the data source plugin can execute it correctly.
-To do this, you provide a [fmt.Sprintf](https://pkg.go.dev/fmt#pkg-overview) formatted JSON string, which receives the following arguments:
+To ensure the data source plugin can execute your queries, you may need to provide a bespoke `query_model` in the conversion configuration.
+You do this by specifing a [fmt.Sprintf](https://pkg.go.dev/fmt#pkg-overview) formatted JSON string, which receives the following arguments:
 1. the ref ID for the query
 2. the UID for the data source
 3. the query, escaped as a JSON string

 An example query model would be:
 ```
-query_model: '{"refId":"%s","datasource":{"type":"my_data_source","uid":"%s"},"query":"%s"}'
+query_model: '{"refId":"%s","datasource":{"type":"my_data_source_type","uid":"%s"},"query":"%s","customKey":"customValue"}'
 ```

+Other than the `refId` and `datasource` (which are required by Grafana), the keys used for the query model are data source dependent.
+They can be identified by testing a query against the data source with the [Query inspector](https://grafana.com/docs/grafana/latest/explore/explore-inspector/) open, going to the Query tab, and examining the items used in the `request.data.queries` list.

 ### Q: Are there any restrictions on the Sigma rule files?